This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing Competition in Online Streaming

 Netflix has been facing increasing competition in online streaming.
 Along with Amazon and Hulu, Blockbuster and Comcast have also entered this space.
 HBO plans to launch a stand-alone subscription service in 2015 and is expected to be a significant competitor to Netflix in the future.
+Dish and Sony are launching their own internet MVPD (multichannel video programming distributor) services.
 The growing competition can not only put pressure on Netflix's subscriber growth, but also increase content costs due to bidding by competitors.

 Growing Focus On Improving Content and increasing Original Content

-Netflix stated that its content advantage has been one of the key drivers of its U.S. streaming subscriber growth since 2013.
-The company has added original and exclusive programming to its streaming library, which is paying off.
-TV series such as House of Cards, Lilyhammer and Orange Is the New Black are drawing lot of audience and attracting customers to sign up.
+Netflix’s original content has improved perception of the overall brand.
+The company’s original programming has garnered critical acclaim by scoring multiple Emmy, Golden Globe and Academy Award nominations and several wins in the last two years.
+Shows such as House of Cards and Orange Is The New Black are drawing lot of audience and attracting customers to sign up.
 Netflix has effectively marketed these exclusive shows to maintain its subscriber momentum.

 Besides some of the exclusive shows that we mentioned before, Netflix also signed a deal with Disney (NYSE:DIS) in 2012, to gain access to its content.
 During 2013, Netflix continued to expand its streaming content through deals with Turner Broadcasting, Warner Brothers Television Group, DreamWorks Animation and Hasbro Studios.